Call us on: 0800 211 8000

 There is no definitive list of situations where an ADR Official must identify and disclose a conflict of interest.
 However, some common examples of this include the following:

-Where an ADR Official has a conflict of interest, they will cease their involvement in the dispute, and Qure will appoint an alternative ADR Official to resolve the dispute.
-If no alternative ADR Official is available, Qure will contact both parties to the dispute and advise them of the situation and discuss that an alternative ADR business must be sought to handle the dispute.
+Where an ADR Official has a conflict of interest, they will cease their involvement in the dispute, and QURE Group will appoint an alternative ADR Official to resolve the dispute.
+If no alternative ADR Official is available, QURE Group will contact both parties to the dispute and advise them of the situation and discuss that an alternative ADR business must be sought to handle the dispute.